jliszka/jliszka.github.com/_drafts/how-traffic-actually-works.md

 anyone home faster.
 Remember only so many cars are going to clear the bottleneck per second, no matter what happens upstream.
 The only thing this does is shorten the length of the backup on the highway — it's a 2 mile backup instead of a 4 mile backup.
 This is good because it is less likely to affect other traffic by spilling out onto onramps and surface roads.
-Also maybe there's someone who's 4 miles from the bottleneck and is planning to exit the highway 3 miles from the bottleneck.
+Also maybe there's someone on the highway who's planning to exit 3 miles before the bottleneck.
 If the backup is 2 miles instead of 4 miles, that person doesn't have to wait in traffic.

 As an aside, whenever I see a line of cars on the highway (or any line anywhere for that matter), I make sure I know what it's for